Dunning management 101: Why it matters and key tactics for businesses

 • Key performance metrics tracking: Measure and analyze important metrics such as recovery rates, payment success rates, and the effectiveness of different communication channels.

-Streamlined integrations
+Simplified integrations

 • Automated data synchronization: This synchronization eliminates the need for manual data entry, saving time and reducing the potential for errors.

-• Holistic customer view: A consolidated view of customer data helps businesses make informed decisions and improve the effectiveness of dunning processes.
+• Holistic customer data view: A consolidated view of customer data helps businesses make informed decisions and improve the effectiveness of dunning processes.

 • Robust data security: Stripe maintains high standards of data security with encryption and access controls.